Brooklyn-lab/cookie-manager-extension/README.md

 - **Domain validation** - buttons show "Domain Mismatch" when cookies can't be applied to current site
 - **Auto-sync on startup** - button states automatically update when extension opens
 - **Real-time updates** - buttons sync when cookies are deleted from other parts of the extension
+- **Auto-focus on Name field** - cursor automatically positioned for quick input when form opens
 - **Delete cookies** from your saved list
+- **Import/Export functionality** - backup and restore your saved cookies

 ### 🎯 Drag & Drop Features